westbot657/Turing/README.md

 Finalize the wasm interpreter via `init_wasm()`

+if things break and you need to reset the state, call `uninit_turing()`, this will reset the state to as if the program just started.

 > [!WARNING]
 > Reentry loops will not work.
 > this means chains of host->wasm->host->wasm are invalid and will error.